cjdbarlow/Part-One/local-anaesthetics.md

     * Lipid solubility
     Increased lipid solubility increases duration of action, as agent remains in the nerve for longer.
       * Potency therefore has a positive correlation with duration of action
-      * Duration of action is increased when pH increases, as the ionised portion falls.
+      * Duration of action is increased when pH increases, as the ionised portion falls
     * Protein binding
     Highly protein bound agents have an increased duration of action due to increased tissue binding.
       * Protein binding decreases with decreasing pH, increasing the fraction of unbound drug